Quasilinear SPDEs via rough paths: Some additional lemmas

 \newcounter{LA1S} \refstepcounter{LA1S}

 {\sc Step} \arabic{LA1S}. \refstepcounter{LA1S} Reduction.
 We claim that it is enough to show

 where the infimum is over all triplets $(f_1,f_2,c)$ of two functions and a constant.
-Incidentally, the equivalence confirms that the lhs indeed defines the (parabolic) $C^{\alpha-2}$-norm.
-Indeed, let the decomposition $f=\partial_1^2f_1+\partial_2f_2+c$ be near-optimal in the rhs of (\ref{w30}), that is,
+Incidentally, the equivalence confirms that the left hand side indeed defines the (parabolic) $C^{\alpha-2}$-norm.
+Let the decomposition $f=\partial_1^2f_1+\partial_2f_2+c$ be near-optimal in the right hand side of (\ref{w30}), that is,